Warszawa Centralna railway station

-Warszawa Centralna, in English known as Warsaw Central Station, is the primary railway station in Warsaw, Poland.
+Warszawa Centralna (official Polish name since 2019 Dworzec Centralny im.
+Stanisława Moniuszki), in English known as Warsaw Central Station, is the primary railway station in Warsaw, Poland.
 Completed in 1975, the station is located on the Warsaw Cross-City Line and features four underground island platforms with eight tracks in total.
 It is served by the long-distance domestic and international trains of PKP Intercity and Polregio as well as some of the regional trains operated by Koleje Mazowieckie.
 Adjacent to the north side of the building is a bus station that serves as the central hub for night bus lines, and Złote Tarasy shopping center.